-Faculty, staff, employees and student employees traveling to international destinations for university-related business, programs, or activities associated with their employment must be enrolled in the CSU Foreign Travel Insurance Program (FTIP) (access requires valid SDSU ID) prior to departure.
-Depending on the type of international activities and in coordination with the Global Education Office, students who are not SDSU employees or staff are required to purchase the SDSU Travel Abroad Insurance (On Call International), which may also require travel registration.
+Faculty, staff, employees and student employees traveling to international destinations for university-related business, programs, or activities associated with their employment must be enrolled in the CSU Foreign Travel Insurance Program (FTIP) (access to this plan summary requires valid SDSU ID) prior to departure.
+Depending on the type of international activities and in coordination with the Global Education Office, students who are not SDSU employees or staff are required to purchase the SDSU Travel Abroad Insurance (On Call International), which may also require Travel Registry.
 Coverage is not automatic for either type of insurance.
-FTIP travel must be reported to Risk Management at least 45 days prior to departure to ensure coverage and administrative processing.
+FTIP travel must be reported to Risk Management as soon as the traveler confirms that they will be going abroad and preferably at least 45 days prior to departure to ensure coverage and administrative processing.

 Summary of Coverage

 Both FTIP and On Call provide coverage anywhere in the world that is not the United States, including its territories and possessions.
 Subject to terms, conditions and applicable exclusions, benefits include but are not limited to the following: